**Please contact us for a free 15 minute initial telephone consultation**

 An assessment is no guarantee that a diagnosis of Autism or ADHD will be made at the end of the process.
 Regardless of the final decision, we will discuss our observations of your child and clinical opinion with you at the end of the assessment to make sure you have a good understanding of their strengths and difficulties/differences, even if they are not autistic.
 The report will include some suggestions that could be useful to implement at home and school to understand and support your child, ensuring your child’s voice is also heard in the process.
 It may be that we think your child meets the criteria for one and not the other or neither.
 We will discuss this with you based on individual needs.

-*What happens if you think I am autistic or ADHD (young adults)?
+*What happens if you think I am autistic or ADHD (adults)?

 If a decision is made to diagnose you as autistic and/or ADHD, we will write a full report for you to keep and share with relevant professionals as required.
 Within this report, we will make some suggestions for things that might be helpful in supporting you at home and in different settings.
 This will be based on our understanding of you and tailored to your needs.
 We will highlight strengths and areas of skill as well as support needs as needed.
-We will make you aware of free services available to young adults with a diagnosis of Autism / ADHD and what others can be doing to guide you in accessing this type of support in your area.
+We will make you aware of free services available to adults with a diagnosis of Autism / ADHD and what others can be doing to guide you in accessing this type of support in your area, be that Sheffield, Derbyshire, South Yorkshire or further afield).
 We offer post diagnostic support sessions if you would like to discuss your specific needs after diagnosis.
 These are costed individually.
 Please enquire for further details.
 Information can be found here.

-*What happens if you don't think I am autistic (young adults)?
+*What happens if you don't think I am autistic (adults)?

 An assessment is no guarantee that a diagnosis of Autism and/or ADHD will be made at the end of the process.
 However, this does not mean that we have not heard what you have shared with us.
 Usually, it just means that we have understood this in a different way and we feel there may be a different explanation for your experiences.
 We will discuss our observations of you and our clinical opinion to make sure you have a good understanding of how we have understood your experiences.
 We will offer a tentative formulation (psychological understanding) of what you have shared with us, highlight you strengths and difficulties/differences and explain what this means.
 The report will include some suggestions that could be useful to implement at home and in other settings to understand and support you depending on your individual goals.